Our Community

 Chief ambassadors — represent NewComm at events

-First in line to return as Social Impact Team in college
+First in line to return as paid staff in college

 Fellow Cohort Leaders